dfds/python-pipeline-docker/README.md

 # python-pipeline-docker

-Used to test any Pythoin scripts in conjuction with our other pipeline tools
+Used to test any Python scripts in conjunction with our other pipeline tools